2022–23 Northern Premier League

-The 2022–23 season is the 55th season of the Northern Premier League.
+The 2022–23 season was the 55th season of the Northern Premier League.
 The league consists of four divisions, the Premier Division at Step 3 of the National League System, and the West, East and Midlands divisions at Step 4.
 The NPL continued this season with main sponsors Entain's Pitching In.

 The allocations for Step 4 this season were announced by The Football Association (FA) on 12 May 2022.

 Premier Division

 Team changes

 The following 6 clubs left the Premier Division before the season: